linspector/uplink/README.md

 ## Features

-TODO: Write feature list
+For now I can say that uplink can monitor the status of you FRITZ!Box uplinks.
+It can log to a file and writes results to a MariaDB/MySQL database.
+With some editing of the code you can you use SQLite too but this feature is not active at the moment.
+This will change in the future.
+I switched to MariaDB because I run uplink on a RaspberryPi and are evaluating results on my workstation.
+I am working on a Gtk+ frontend to generate statistics...

 ## Requirements

  - Git (only for installing from Git repository)
- - Python3 (Running for me using 3.7.3 on Raspbian 10 and 3.8.5 on Arch Linux)
+ - Python3 (running for me using 3.7.3 on Raspbian 10 and 3.8.5 on Arch Linux)
  - fritzconnection >= 1.3.4
  - pymysql >= 0.10.1

-Just install the 3rdf party dependencies using `pip install $PACKAGE`
+Just install the 3rd party dependencies using `pip install $PACKAGE` or your OS package manager
 ## Installation

     git clone https://git.unixpeople.org/hanez/uplink.git